Makes Franken Sense to Go

 Würzburg is the old capital of "Franken" and the region's center of wine production.
 Though much of the wine is unknown outside of Germany (ever hear of a Silvaners?), the most famous is the sweet Riesling.
 You'll find students from the University of Würzburg toasting the end of exams with a glass.
 The school is known for its scientific achievements and was the educational home to Wilhelm Conrad Röntgen, winner of the first Nobel Prize in Physics thanks to a little invention known as the x-ray.

-World War II bombed Würzburg for just 20 minutes.
-Nearly 90 percent of the city was destroyed including its classic Baroque architecture.
-The Würzburg Residenz, the former palace of the prince-bishops is one of the most renowned Baroque castles in Europe, and is still undergoing restoration.
+The Würzburg Residenz, the former palace of the prince-bishops is one of the most renowned Baroque castles in Europe.
 Built between 1720 and 1744, the interior furnishings were almost completely preserved, and you can now tour the palace and its extensive gardens for a glimpse into Würzburg's opulent past.

 Before there was a Residenz, the prince-bishops lived in the Marienberg complex.
 Set atop a hill with views of the surrounding vineyards, the fortress dates to 1201.
 Within its medieval walls you'll find St. Mary's church from 706.
 Take a tour and learn about the 1,000 year old history that begins with the Merovingians – a dynasty that ruled the Franks and we're known for their strangely long hair.